top of page

 Sourced from a single parcel in the northern part of Elgin the 9c clone when planted in cooler areas is known to produce wines that are well-scented, delicately balanced and savoury.
 They are medium in weight resonating elegance, finesse of tannin, and purity of fruit, the flavours revealing more white pepper, violet/lavender, Victoria plum and iodine.
 They tend to exude freshness and energy with lively acidity giving precision to the wine.
 On Bokkeveld Shale soils it brings amplified perfume, more structural integrity and concentration to the flavour.

 The wine rested in barrel for 17 months.
 A small number of artisanal coopers were selected, all from Burgundy and the Rhone, with only French oak chosen.
 Importantly, this wine was micro vinified as a separate batch.
-In 2017, 50% was new oak; 100% using 228-litre barrels.
+In 2020 80% is new oak and was matured in two 228 litre barrels.

 per 750ml